alaaNfissi/Unlocking-the-Emotional-States-of-High-Risk-Suicide-Callers-through-Speech-Analysis/README.md

 the network’s ability to capture time-dependent features in signal.
 Furthermore, we validate our approach on the NSPL- CRISE emotion dataset that we recently created.
 This dataset contains phone call recordings from lifeline frequent callers with psychological problems, and potentially with a history of suicidal ideation and previous attempts.
-We also use another public dataset in our experiments.
 Our experimental results show that our method outperforms other state-of-the-art techniques for SER. </p>